ni/monodrive-documentation/docs/Camera.md

 ## Camera Sensor

-The camera sensor streams image data and renders it into a view created by the client.
+The monoDrive camera sensor supports 4 types of image output:
+- RGB
+- Semantic segmantation
+- Grayscale
+- Depth camera

+The image output support different sizes i.e. 512x512 pixels.
+The location of the sensor can be modified in the "x", "y" and "z" axis with respect to the car.
+The sensor's orientation can be modified "yaw", "pitch" and "roll" axis.

 ### Types of camera